Data of 40 million plus exposed in latest T-Mobile breach

 T-Mobile had said earlier this week that it was investigating a leak of its data after someone took to an online forum offering to sell the personal information of cellphone users.

-The company said that it will immediately offer two years of free identity protection services and is recommending that all of its postpaid customers — those who pay in monthly installments — change their PIN.
+The company now says it will immediately offer two years of free identity protection services and is recommending that all of its postpaid customers — those who pay in monthly installments — change their PIN.
 Its investigation is ongoing.

 T-Mobile has previously disclosed a number of data breaches over the years, most recently in January and before that in Nov.
 2019 and Aug.
 2018, all of which involved unauthorized access to customer information.
 It also disclosed a breach affecting its own employees’ email accounts in 2020.
 And in 2015, hackers stole personal information belonging to about 15 million T-Mobile wireless customers and potential customers in the U.S., which they obtained from credit reporting agency Experian.